onatlandsmyr/kikuchipy-demos/README.rst

 The `Jupyter notebooks <https://jupyter.org>`_ in this repository demonstrate core functionality of the kikuchipy package.
 For learning purposes, we recommend to use them alongside our `user guide <https://kikuchipy.org>`_.

+If you are using the demos with a release version of kikuchipy (e.g. that you installed from Anaconda or PyPI) then you should use the corresponding release version of the demos obtained from the DOI above (coming soon).

 Running the notebooks
 ---------------------